Blues Ladies went down fighting as they suffered a narrow defeat to Arsenal Ladies in the FA WSL Continental Cup final.

-The Gunners pressure finally told as Little broke down Birmingham’s resilient backline with a magnificent strike from the edge of the ‘D’.
+The Gunners pressure finally told as Kim Little broke down Birmingham’s resilient rearguard with a magnificent strike from the edge of the ‘D’.

-The night could have been all so different if Eni Aluko’s attempt hadn’t missed the far post by a matter of inches on nine minutes.
+The night could have been very different if Eni Aluko’s attempt hadn’t missed the far post by a matter of inches after just nine minutes.

-But for the odd Blues chance, it was Laura Harvey’s team who were in the ascendancy during the 90 minutes.
+But apart from the odd Blues chance, it was Laura Harvey’s team who were in the ascendancy throughout the 90 minutes.

 The Gunners regularly pinned Birmingham back in their own area, although the Londoners best opportunity in the first-half arrived from a dead ball situation on 35 minutes.

 Arsenal won a free-kick 25-yards out from Rebecca Spencer’s goal, and the former Gunners stopper could only stand and watch as Kelly Smith hit the top of the bar.

 Before that incident, Spencer also saw Stephanie Houghton’s strike slip through her hands – thankfully the ball drifted out for a corner.